neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

 Sometimes, it is needed to run code when the user presses "Apply" inside the Inspector.

-Example: When the user cropped a new image, on Apply, a new imageVariant must be created on the server, and then the identity of the new imageVariant must be stored inside the Value of the image.
+Example: When the user cropped a new image, on Apply, a new imageVariant must be created on the server, and then the identity of the new imageVariant must be stored inside the value of the image.

 The process is as follows:
 - When an editor wants its value to be post-processed, it calls `props.commit(newValue, {hookName: hookOptions})`